mrenow/frisbee-sim/devlog.md

 ## May 23
 Added flutter torque.
 Appears to work well in most cases - gyroscopic stability & also rotational decay when the disc is rotating along it's intermediate axis.
+- Can we obtain a good analytical approximation for flutter torque based on air density?
+- Is this already included in the other torque coefficients?

+# May 26
+- Integrated forces, torques and velocity into the simulation & got stable flight working.
+- Debugging the simulation and got a new set of parameters from some other papers.
+- Rescaled all quantities to physically accurate sizes.